 Families of K-5th graders should drop off/pick up children using the west circle drive unless taking the bus, walking, or biking.
 Families, please work on your child unbuckling themselves once they are ready to exit, rather than you getting out of your vehicle.
-This will help keep traffic flowing.
+This helps keep traffic flowing for the whole car line.